xovest/movie-searcher/README.md

 # Movie Searcher
-A complex-ish design website for them latest movies.
+A pretty complex website for them latest movies designed with HTML, CSS and Javascript.
 Check it out at: https://xovest.github.io/movie-searcher/